pruthvishRajput/advanced-public-transportation-system/README.md

 - [1] P. Rajput, M. Chaturvedi, and P. Patel, “Advanced urban public transportation system for indian scenarios,” in Proceedings of the 20th International Conference on Distributed Computing and Networking, ICDCN , India, January 04-07, 2019, 2019, pp. 327–336. doi: [10.1145/3288599.3288624](https://dl.acm.org/citation.cfm?id=3288624).

 # Cite us
-If you use any of the content of this presentation, we would appreciate citations to the following paper:
+If you use any of the content of this project, we would appreciate citations to the following paper:

 - P. Rajput, M. Chaturvedi, and P. Patel, “Advanced urban public transportation system for indian scenarios,” in Proceedings of the 20th International Conference on Distributed Computing and Networking, ICDCN , India, January 04-07, 2019, 2019, pp. 327–336. doi: [10.1145/3288599.3288624](https://dl.acm.org/citation.cfm?id=3288624).